DevDyna/Synergy/src/main/resources/assets/synergy/guides/synergy/guide/lasers/laser_lens.md

 # Laser Lens

-A new block that allow to repeat the lenght of any laser track
+Repeat the lenght of any laser track

 <BlockImage id="synergy:laser_lens" scale="4.0"/>